Norfolk hospitals report no new coronavirus deaths

 Archant

-Norfolk’s hospitals have reported no new coronavirus fatalities, as across the country 75 new deaths have been confirmed.
+No new coronavirus deaths have been reported this weekend at Norfolk’s three main hospitals.

-The latest announcement means the Norfolk and Norwich University Hospital (NNUH), James Paget University Hospital (JPUH), in Gorleston, and Queen Elizabeth Hospital (QEH), in King’s Lynn, have reported no new deaths four days this week.
+The latest announcement means the Norfolk and Norwich University Hospital (NNUH), James Paget University Hospital (JPUH), in Gorleston, and Queen Elizabeth Hospital (QEH), in King’s Lynn, have reported no new deaths for five out of seven days this week.

 Since Monday, four deaths have been reported in the county, two at both the JPUH and QEH.